PramodhKumar3/System-Design/README.md

 ## 🧰 3.
 Abstract Factory – Laptop Manufacturing Kit

+**Definition:** **Abstract Factory** is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

 🧩 **Use Case (Detailed):**
 Laptop lines: Gaming and Business.
 Each has its own Processor, GraphicsCard, Display.